AdobeDocs/campaign-standard.en/help/administration/using/use-case--users-e-security.md

 # Use case: users & security

 Use case: users & security

+>[!NOTE]
+>
+>Only users with administration rights have access to the configuration of users and security groups in the Admin console and in Adobe Campaign.
+Note that new Campaign Standard instances, as well as existing instances with no geographical units created, cannot have the geographical unit capability implemented starting 18.7 release.

 Specialized in sportswear, Geometrixx wants to open new branches across the world: one for clothes in France called Geometrixx Clothes and another one for sports equipment in New York called Geometrixx Sport.